 The objective of the DigiTeL Pro Strategic Partnership was to reinforce the ability of education institutions to provide high quality, inclusive digital education, responding to the needs of universities during the Corona emergency crisis and beyond.
-The Open Universiteit connected with the needs of universities experiences in the first and second waves of Covid-19 and solutions adopted to overcome the challenges.
-The Open Universiteit also reported on institutional strategies to cope with the situation by digital education.
+First, we mapped the challenges generated by Covid-19 and made inventory of solutions to address the identified needs.
+This was further translated in institutional strategies to cope with the situation by digital education.
 These elements were evaluated by the experts of all partners, preparing courses for capacity building, focusing on three main distinct, but connected scenarios: (synchronous) hybrid, blended and online and distance education.

 The partnership investigated and forecast the educational needs of teaching staff and learners within and after COVID-19 by a meta-analysis of relevant documents and reports: